shinyCLT/shinyCLT/README.md

  The app has **4 tabs** with different visualisations.

-Each tab has helpful explanatory text at the bottom; scroll down to read detailed information about plots and tables.
+Each tab has helpful explanatory **text at the bottom**; scroll down to read detailed information about plots and tables.

 #### Tab 1: Theoretical density